mallucoder/python-scripts/README.md

 # python-scripts

-This  repository is for collection of useful python scripts.
+This repository is a collection of useful python scripts.